LazZiya/Docs/XLocalizer/v1.0/setup-resx.md

 PM > Install-Package XLocalizer
 ````

+> Notice: The packages are still in preview mode, add `-Pre` to the command line to install the latest preview

 #### Create resources folder
 Create a folder and a dummy class for our localized resources.